Without a doubt, you’ve heard the term wetter is better. This is super relevant when it comes to sexual activities.

 - It stays viable for MUCH longer.
 It won’t dissolve or wash away as easily.

 - It’s gentle on the skin, rarely causing allergic reactions.

 - Advantages – these are natural or natural-based products.
 Usually containing natural oils from coconut or other plants.
 Some even contain shea butter.
-These tend to last longer than water-based.

 These are good if you find anal play to be painful or uncomfortable.
 These contain an ingredient called lidocaine that will numb the area of application.
 This is a viable option if you’re just getting started with prostate massage or anal sex.